PetricaT/ProgrammingVTuberLogos-Addon/READMe.md

 ### Permitted:

-- **Sharing, Modification, Redistribution:** You are free to share, modify, and redistribute the logos under the same license (CC BY-SA 4.0).
+- **Sharing, Modification, Redistribution:** You are free to share, modify, and redistribute the logos under the same license (CC BY-NC-SA 4.0 ).
 - **Attribution:** You must credit me for the original work.
 - **Noncommercial Use:** The logos may be used for noncommercial purposes.